David-OConnor/pyflow/README.md

 - By not using Python to install or run, it remains environment-agnostic.
 This is important for making setup and use as simple and decison-free as possible.
-It's especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
-This avoids complications, especially for new users.
 It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` or user directories not being configured in the expected way.
-Pipenv’s installation instructions are confusing, and may result in it not working correctly.

 - Its dependency resolution and locking is faster due to using a cached database of dependencies, vice downloading and checking each package, or relying